box/boxcli/examples/User Deprovisioning/README.md

 4. Optional: Update Archive folder name by changing  [EmployeeArchiveFolderName](Users_Deprovision.ps1#L18) to any name of your choice.

 ## 2. Run the script
-Now all you need to do is run the script.
 Change the directory to the folder containing the script.
 In this example, it is the `User Deprovisioning` folder.

 ```
 rvb@lab:~/box-cli/examples/User Deprovisioning$ pwsh